Faster, Higher, Stronger, Healthier: The importance of Sports Massage Therapy!

 What is sports massage and how is it different from the type of massage therapy that most people are familiar with?
 Can someone who isn’t a professional athlete benefit from a sports massage?
 How does a massage therapist become a sports massage specialist?

-To answer those questions, we spoke with three registered massage therapists (RMTs), all of whom teach at Vicars School of Massage Therapy, and who have made sports massage an important part of their practice.
+To answer those questions, we spoke with three registered massage therapists, all of whom teach at Vicars School of Massage Therapy, and who have made sports massage an important part of their practice.

 Tonia Vipler teaches at our Calgary campus.
 She has always been interested in body mechanics and athletic recovery—she’s a life-long athlete and trained as a kinesiologist before becoming an RMT—so incorporating sports massage into her practice was a natural fit.
-She has noticed that the general public (and even some athletes) are often uncertain of just what sports massage.
-So she explains it to her clients as a massage treatment that is specifically focused on the muscles and muscle areas that are most commonly used by athletes in their sport.
+She explains sports massage to her clients as “massage treatment that is specifically focused on the muscles and muscle areas that are most commonly used by athletes in their sport.”

 Earlier in her massage career, Tonia worked both as a massage therapist and personal trainer, with clients overlapping between the two disciplines.
 That’s when her work in sports massage started.
-Nowadays, her practice is with ‘everyday athletes,’ such as people who are training for a marathon, Iron Man, or cycling trip.
+Nowadays, her practice is with “everyday athletes,” such as people who are training for a marathon, Iron Man, or cycling trip.
+Fun fact: Tonia helped prepare Bea Mikkola and her husband for a cross-Canada bike trip in 2017.
+Bea, a kinesiologist, attended Vicars soon after, and has now joined Tonia as an instructor in Calgary.

 A big part of Tonia’s practice is educating clients about their bodies, and why it’s important to incorporate massage into their training schedule.
 Rather than coming to her for the first time when they are injured, Tonia wants to make people aware that massage is a tool that can be incorporated into their athletic schedule from the start, in the same way they would optimize their diet and sleep to maximize performance and prevent injury.